notcr0w/CodeSnip/README.md

-# CodeSnip - CLI Snippet Manager
+# CodeSnip - A CLI Snippet Manager

 `CodeSnip` is a minimalist command-line tool for managing and reusing code snippets and templates.
 Snippets are stored in plain-text files, each containing multiple templates, and can be inserted or extracted from your source code files with simple commands.